pigimonaco/EuclidMocksPipeline/README.md

   light cones with galaxies, using the SDHOD, including standard recipes to distribute satellites in halos.
 A calibration of halo masses is applied, to match them to the Flagship catalog either in abundance or in clustering amplitude.
+Here the first and last runs are not taken from the input file but provided as an argument, to guaranteee more flexibility.

 ## Random catalog

-* dndz.py [input file]: given a galaxy catalog, it measures the number density of its galaxies (number of galaxies brighter than the flux limit in each redshift interval as a function of redshift).
-This is needed to create the random catalog.
-It also provides number densities smoothed in redshift.
-It accepts application of a selection as an option, though the random catalog will typically be created with the dndz of the unselected data catalog.

-* createRandom.py [input file]: it creates a random for the galaxy catalog, with abundace alpha times the data catalog, alpha as specified in the input catalog.
-TO BE IMPLEMENTED: on request it can follow a specified galaxy number density.
+* createRandom.py [input file]: it creates a random for the galaxy catalog (see the explanation above), with abundance alpha times the data catalog, alpha as specified in the input catalog.
+If apply_dataselection_to_random is set to True, it applies a selection to data catalog before replicating it, so as to obtain a random that follows the catalog after selection but has a mean density constant in time (resulting in no mitigation of the systematics).
+In case of a set of mocks, a sequence of integers is created, as long as the number of mocks, that sums up to the alpha value specified in the input file and says how many times a mock will be replicated.
+This implies that the number of random galaxy is not exactly the (average) number of data galaxies times alpha, but this is not a problem for the estimators. **TO BE IMPLEMENTED**: On request it can follow a smoothed version of the galaxy number density.

 ## Selection

-* createSelection.py [input file] [random]: creates a selection for a galaxy or a random catalog; the second option is chosen if "random" or "1" is provided when calling the script.
+* createSelection.py [input file] [run number / random]: creates a selection for a galaxy or a random catalog.
+The second option is set to the run number when a set of pinocchio mocks is processed (selections must be produced catalog by catalog) or to the string 'random' to create a selection for the random.
 The parameters of the selection are specified in the sel_input_[input.selection_tag].py, where selection_tag is given in the input file.

 ## Measurements of galaxy catalogs:

+* dndz.py [input file]: given a galaxy catalog (possibly with a selection), it measures the number density of its galaxies in redshift bins of delta z=0.01.
+It also provides number densities smoothed in redshift.

-* writeCatalogs4LE3.py [input file]: given a selection, it writes galaxy and random catalogs in redshift shells, in files that are readable by LE3 processing functions.
+* writeCatalogs4LE3.py [input file]: it writes galaxy and random catalogs (with selections as requested) in a sequence redshift bins as specified in the input, in files that are readable by LE3 processing functions.

-* createPkScripts.py [input file]: creates the parameter files and the scripts needed to run the LE3 PK code.
+* create[estimator]Scripts.py [input file]: creates the parameter files and the scripts needed to run the LE3 estimator code.
+  Currently provided scripts are for PK, 2PCF, CM-PK.

 * numbercounts.py [input file]: given a data catalog and a selection, it measures the differential number counts (number of galaxies per